MarimoElectronics/Yonaguni-demos/How-toYonaguni_wlan11a_demo.md

   - On Quartus, launch "Platform Designer" and select "system_bd.qsys".
   - In Platform Designer, run "Generate > Generate HDL...".
   - Run "Start Compilation" on Quartus.
-  - Write "yonaguni_lvss.rbf", which is created in the "output_files" folder, to the BOOT partition of the SD card.
+  - Write "yonaguni_lvds.rbf", which is created in the "output_files" folder, to the BOOT partition of the SD card.
   - Change the file name to "yonaguni_cmos.rbf".